-Malta is fast becoming one of the hottest destinations in Europe for all types of travellers – from Millennials and the Instagram-savvy photographers, to families, the middle-aged and the elderly.
+Malta is fast becoming one of the hottest destinations in Europe for all types of travelers – from Millennials and Instagram-savvy photographers, to families, the middle-aged, and the elderly.

 It’s no surprise that everyone who visits these islands is eager to find all the BEST locations to take those iconic shots that receive 1000s of likes on Instagram.

 However, many of these spots are HIDDEN treasures on Malta – and most people don’t know where they are, or how to reach them!

 So, after much research and planning, and after my travels around Malta, scanning the islands for those tricky-to-find little gems, I have compiled all the Top 13 Instagram-worthy spots on Malta, and a guide to how you can find them all.